xalaida/laravel-tree/README.md

 # To Do List
+- [ ] refactor AsPath cast according to native casts that supports nullable attribute (see AsCollection cast class)
 - [ ] test query relation without constraint (for example on `avg` methods)
 - [ ] think about using same relation as Descendants and HasManyDeep.
 Just check if it uses same model or different.
 - [ ] prepare for release and publish on packagist.